How to Spend a Weekend in Merida, Mexico

 Adventures in Mexico | How to spend a weekend in Merida

-Now I arrived at the tourist office at 9:30 am as I had read on a blog the bus tour is free at this time.
-But it wasn’t, I had to pay $120 pesos and walk to a different place to take the bus at 10 am.
+I arrived at the tourist office at 9:30 a.m. as I had read on a blog that the bus tour was free at this time—however, it wasn’t, so I had to pay $120 pesos and walk to a different place for the 10 a.m. bus.
 There are two bus tours you can take.
-One is a big red bus that looks new and leaves from the main plaza.
-This tour is only in Spanish.
-If you want the tour in English then you need to walk up to Santa Lucia Park at 10 am as the bus with a bilingual English and Spanish guide is from there.
-This is the rickety old bus made of wood.
-Same price and probably the same route.
+The first is a big, modern bus that leaves from the central plaza and is only offered in Spanish.
+If you want the tour in English, walk to Santa Lucia Park at 10 a.m. for the bilingual English and Spanish tour.
+This tour is on a rickety old wooden bus, but it’s the same price and route.

 Adventures in Mexico | How to spend a weekend in Merida